- Master of Science (Interdisciplinary)

 Full-Fledged Degree Creation and Specialty Time Limits

-Documentation related to specific program Specialties, as published in the Graduate Catalog, includes the inception semester of the Specialty.
+Documentation related to specific program Specialties, as published in the Graduate Bulletin, includes the inception semester of the Specialty.
 For Specialties garnering significant enrollment and support by participating academic faculty, the Program Oversight Committee encourages the participating faculty to seek approval – both on campus, and through the Board of Trustees and DHE – for a stand alone degree program.
 Upon approval, all students still in the Specialty will be moved to the full-fledged degree program.

 Admissions to all doctoral-level Specialties will be allowed for a maximum of 7 years after the Specialty inception date.
 Specialties may apply to the Oversight Committee for a one-time extension to this time limit that shall not exceed 3 additional years.
 If successful, the Oversight Committee shall inform Graduate Council and the Faculty Senate of the extension.